Disclaimer: We may receive a commission for products purchased through some links in this article.

 Best Best Acoustic Electric Guitar Under $500

-When it comes to guitars are affordable prices, Epiphone is definitely one of the best brands on the market today.
+When you’re talking about reliable brands with a great track record and affordable prices, Epiphone is a top contender.
 The Hummingbird PRO is an electro-acoustic upgrade of the steel-string classic Gibson Hummingbird that was made famous by a number of famous musicians.
 This includes the likes of Sheryl Crow, Kid Rock, U2, Lenny Kravitz, and Keith Richards.

 The shape of the Hummingbird’s body is something we are all already familiar with.
 The classic design points of the 1960’s version are retained in this product.
 You can expect a big, imitation tortoiseshell pickguard, which is decorated elaborately, alongside a big dreadnought body with square shoulders with plenty of vintage charm.